Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Theoretical constraints for cosmic acceleration

 Taking the logarithm of Eq.~\eqref{eq:w-eff-DE}, differentiating with respect to redshift, and using the relation $\rho^{\textrm{eff}}_{\textrm{DE}}(z)=\rho_E(z)=\rho_{E0} g(z)$, we obtain an alternative expression for the effective equation of state:

 which is particularly convenient when the functional form of $g(z)$ is known.
-For clarity, note that $w_E$ is constant and characterizes the intrinsic equation of state of the created component, whereas $w^{\textrm{eff}}_{\textrm{DE}}(z)$ is redshift-dependent and effectively incorporates the impact of gravitationally induced particle production through the rate $\Gamma$.
+For clarity, note that $w_E$ is constant and characterizes the intrinsic equation of state of the created component, whereas $w^{\textrm{eff}}_{\textrm{DE}}(z)$ is redshift-dependent and effectively incorporates the impact of gravitationally induced particle production.
+Importantly, the particle-creation formalism naturally provides a dynamical dark-energy behaviour.
+In our work, this effect does not originate from a time dependence of $w_E$, but from the redshift-dependent particle-creation rate $\Gamma(z)$ and the Hubble rate, as evidenced by Eq.~\eqref{eq:w-eff-DE}.
+Therefore, even assuming a constant $w_E$ does not preclude an effective dynamical dark-energy behaviour.

 Using Eq.~\eqref{eq:w-eff-DE}, we can write the effective equation-of-state parameter for each PC model introduced in Sect.~\ref{sec:particle-creation-models}:

 It is important to note that $w^{\textrm{eff}}_{\textrm{DE}}(0) < -1/3$ is required to consistently account for the current cosmic acceleration.